 How does the GDPR affect policy surrounding data breaches?

-The content above are taken from EUGDPR official website and Wikipedia.
+The content above is taken from the EUGDPR official website and Wikipedia.